Barni-Mezei/bcomp/README.md

 # Writing assembly

-Once you have your assembly instructions loaded (commands.txt), you can write some code.
-The format of a line if the following: `command argument` (the space is nescesseary) Arguments must be numbers.
-The assembler accepts 3 formats for numbers: decimal `23` binary `0b1001` and hex `0xf8`.
-If a command does not have an argument, you can still specify it, but will be ignored, or you can omit it entirely.
-The assembler supports comments.
-A comment starts with a `;` character and spans for the end of a line.
-There a re support for labels too.
-You can specify a label, by typing `:<label name>` where label name must be 1 word, without spaces.
-Tu use a label's value, for eaxample type: `JMP :<label name>`.
-There are constants, prefixed with the `$` sign.
-They hold constant values, and will bre replaced during asembling.
-To create a constant type: `$<constant name> <number value>`.
-Ti use a constant's value, type: `JMP $<constant name>`
+You can write your assembly code in to any file, with the `.asm` extension.
+For the language documentation read the [Bcomp assembly](doc/bcomp_assembly.md)

 ### Assembling your script

 To assemble your code you can use the following script: `python assembler.py <your file .asm>`.
-This will generate a .o file, containing numbers, separated by commas.
+This will generate a .o file, with a specified format.
 If you want to specify the parameters of the output file, type `-h` for help.
+For further information see [The assembler](doc/assembler.md)

 ### Assembly versions